gmontamat/gentun/README.md

+# things TODO:
+  - get rid of duality individual/model (individual should adapt to any model)
+  - use redis instead of rabbitmq
+  - adapt to python3.10 (print format, linting, typing suggestions)
+  - check models
+  - simplify dataset retrieval for mnist, fashion mnist and others

 # gentun: genetic algorithm for hyperparameter tuning

-The purpose of this project is to provide a simple framework for [hyperparameter](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) tuning of machine learning models such as Neural Networks and Gradient Boosting Trees using a genetic algorithm.
-Measuring the fitness of an individual of a given population implies training a model using a particular set of hyperparameters defined by its genes.
-This is a time-consuming process, therefore, a client-server approach can be used to allow multiple clients perform model training and cross-validation to evaluate individuals passed by a server.
-Offspring generation by reproduction and mutation is handled by the server.
+The goal of this project is to create a simple framework for [hyperparameter](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) tuning of machine learning models, like Neural Networks and Gradient Boosting Trees, using a genetic algorithm.
+Evaluating the fitness of an individual in a population involves training a model with a specific set of hyperparameters, which is a time-consuming process.
+To address this, we employ a client-server approach.
+Multiple clients can handle model training and cross-validation of individuals provided by the server.
+The server manages the generation of offspring through reproduction and mutation.

 *"Parameter tuning is a dark art in machine learning, the optimal parameters of a model can depend on many scenarios."*
 ~ [XGBoost tutorial](https://xgboost.readthedocs.io/en/latest/tutorials/param_tuning.html) on Parameter Tuning